Skip to main content

 When speed matters more than fit.
 Off-the-shelf tools go live in hours or days.
 Custom takes months.
 If you're still validating a business model, testing a new process, or scaling fast through a funding round, that speed is worth giving up some fit for.
 Build custom later, once you actually know what you need.
 There's no medal for building it early.

 When your team is under 30 people.
-Small teams just don't rack up the per-user costs that make a custom build pay off.
-Ten users at $100/month each is a $12,000 annual SaaS bill.
-A custom replacement would run $50,000+ to build plus $10,000/year to maintain.
-Break-even?
-Seven-plus years.
-That's longer than most startups even survive.
+Small teams just don't rack up the per-seat load that makes a custom build pay off.
+Ten users on a standard plan is a modest annual line item.
+A custom replacement still needs a full build behind it plus a standing maintenance commitment, and the payback stretches past the horizon most startups can even plan against.
+At that size, the subscription is the smarter decision by a wide margin.

 When compliance is already baked into the tool.
 Think HIPAA-compliant email from Google Workspace, SOC 2-certified project management from Asana Enterprise, or PCI-compliant payments through Stripe.
-Earning those certifications yourself for custom software runs $50,000-$200,000.
-Off-the-shelf vendors spread that cost across thousands of customers.
-In a regulated industry, that math alone can justify the subscription.
+Earning those certifications yourself means audits, evidence collection, policy work, penetration testing, and an annual re-certification cycle you now own forever.
+Off-the-shelf vendors spread that load across thousands of customers.
+In a regulated industry, that alone can justify the subscription.

 The move most companies should make is simple.
 Run off-the-shelf tools until they break.
 When the workarounds start piling up, when the monthly bill makes your CFO flinch, when your team spends more hours configuring the thing than using it, that's your cue to scope a custom build.
 Not a day before.